 Seared Scallops with Butternut Squash

-Tom Colicchio uses the French-inspired technique of cooking vegetables in an emulsion of butter and water to give this dish richness.
+This French-inspired technique of cooking vegetables in an emulsion of butter and water to gives this dish a wonderful richness.

-1. Cut squash in half crosswise, separating the long neck from the round body.
+- Cut squash in half crosswise, separating the long neck from the round body.
 Cut body in half lengthwise, scoop out seeds, peel, cut into small cubes, and set aside.
-Trim stem from squash neck, cut neck into quarters lengthwise, and peel; slice each quarter crosswise into 1/4''-thick pieces, and set aside separately.
+Trim stem from squash neck, cut neck into quarters lengthwise, and peel; slice each quarter crosswise into 1⁄4''-thick pieces, and set aside separately.

 - Put squash neck pieces and leeks into a medium saucepan.
 Add 1 cup water, and bring to a boil over medium-high heat.
 Gradually add 8 tbsp. of the butter, a few pieces at a time, and cook until squash is tender when pierced with the tip of a knife, 3-5 minutes.
 Season to taste with salt.
 Remove pan from heat, cover, and set aside.

 - Meanwhile, put squash cubes, the remaining 2 tbsp. butter, 1 cup water, and a generous pinch of salt into a medium saucepan, and simmer over medium heat until tender when pierced with the tip of a knife, 10-15 minutes.
 Drain; then mash with a potato masher or fork until smooth.

 - Heat oil in a large, heavy-bottomed skillet over medium-high heat.
 Pat scallops dry with paper towels, and season to taste with salt.
 Add to skillet, and sear on both sides until deep golden, about 30 seconds per side.

 - Divide mashed squash between 4 warm plates, put a quarter of the scallops over each, and spoon sliced squash with leeks and butter sauce over scallops.
 Garnish with snipped chives, Sichuan peppercorns, and chervil.